kurt-rhee/kurt-rhee.github.io/_posts/2024-01-19-a-physical-shade-shape-calculation-algorithm copy.md

 A counterpoint, if we were to take a set of 5 representative points for each cell on a module and cast 1 ray per representative point, we would need to cast ~24 million rays per scene.
 A much more feasible number.
 This approach would be a nice starting point, because as GPU performance increases and costs come down, we can easily increase the number of representative points without large software development overhead.

+### Hemi-Cube
+The hemi-cube algorithm involves choosing a select number of target points on the module surface and then taking a 3D digital (discrete) picture of the world from each target point.
+Each wall of the hemi-cube "camera" sees a projection of the world, and you can tell how much that point is shaded.
+With enough hemi-cubes you should get a good idea of how much shade is hitting your modules.
+People who are interested in the hemi-cube approach should read DNV's recent papers by Hamer et. al.  they are well written and instructive.

 # Continuous Space Algorithms

 ### Polygon Clipping